SYNFAC-EDIT: Synthetic Imitation Edit Feedback for Factual Alignment in Clinical Summarization: Synthetic Imitation Edit Feedback

 \section{Synthetic Imitation Edit Feedback}

 For summarization alignment, the model learns from the preference data pairs ($Y_{w}$,$Y_{l})$) in $D_{pref}$ by learning to increase the likelihood of $Y_{w}$ and to decrease the likelihood of $Y_{l}$.
 Usually, $Y_{w}$ is easy to get from the ground truth labels (reference summaries) in $D$, but on the other hand, $Y_{l}$ is usually not readily available.
 Heuristic-based data augmentation functions have been previously explored to tackle this problem in low-resource settings \cite{kryscinski2019evaluating}.
-In this work, we propose to use LLMs as data augmentation functions (specifically acting as edit functions ($f_e$)) to synthetically generate $D_{pref}\mathbin{:}\{X,Y_{w},Y_{l}\}$.
-In this work, we explore the use of LLMs as edit functions for generating preference data $D_{pref}$ preference data pairs ($Y_{w}$,$Y_{l})$) in two directions, i.e., (1) \texttt{\textbf{High$\rightarrow$Low}} or (2) \texttt{\textbf{Low$\rightarrow$High}}.
+In this work, we propose to use LLMs as synthetic experts (specifically acting as edit functions ($f_e$) imitating as domain experts) to synthetically generate $D_{pref}\mathbin{:}\{X,Y_{w},Y_{l}\}$ in two directions, i.e., (1) \texttt{\textbf{High$\rightarrow$Low}} or (2) \texttt{\textbf{Low$\rightarrow$High}}.
 The synthetic preference data generation procedure for the above-mentioned two directions is explained in detail in the following two sections.